 Remember it’s not a competition

 So, the ex has moved on and is going out with someone new.
 As tempting as it may be to “keep up” by landing yourself a new boo, such competition is unhealthy and will lead you to pick someone who might not be a great choice.
 This in turn can intensify the resentment and tension between you and your ex.
 Be patient, love will find you.

 Wait until you introduce them to the kids

-Dating is an exciting time and a new opportunity at finding your perfect partner.
-Our advice is to take it easy, have faith and most importantly have fun!
+Dating is an exciting time and a new opportunity for finding your perfect partner.
+Our advice is to take it easy, have faith and most importantly, have fun!

 Happy fishing! xxx